CommWebTeam/en_to_fr_mapper/README.md

 ## Part 1:
 Extract lists of the english and french contents from the old structures.

 This is mainly done by replacing the html tags with newlines so that each content separated by tags is on its own line.
 All contents are trimmed of whitespace.
-For example, the string "<p>x<b>   y</b>z</p>" creates a list with the following rows:
+For example, the string "&lt;p>x&lt;b>   y&lt;/b>z&lt;/p>" creates a list with the following rows:
 - x
 - y
 - z

 Part 2 uses the indices of these lists to map values.
 For example, the 3rd value of the english list will map to the 3rd value of the french list.
-If the English content has the string "<p>x<b>y</b>z</p>" and the French content has the string "<p>a<b>b</b>c</p>", then the English list will look like so:
+If the English content has the string "&lt;p>x&lt;b>y&lt;/b>z&lt;/p>" and the French content has the string "&lt;p>a&lt;b>b&lt;/b>c&lt;/p>", then the English list will look like so:
 - x
 - y
 - z